offbynull/portmapper/README.md

 ```

-The following example attempts to discover a router with at least one of the supported protocols and map internal port 12345 to some external port.
+The following example attempts to map a port on the first port mapper it finds.

 ```java
 // Start up a network gateway